 18.4 Contributory Negligence.
-In the event that one or more of both Owner Indemnitees and Contractor Indemnitees are negligent, in breach of a contract or warranty or strictly liable as a matter of law, this contractual indemnity obligation shall continue but each of Contractor and Owner shall be liable only for its respective percentage of responsibility for the Losses claimed.
+In the event that one or more of both Construction Manager Indemnitees and Contractor Indemnitees are negligent, in breach of a contract or warranty or strictly liable as a matter of law, this contractual indemnity obligation shall continue but each of Contractor and Construction Manager shall be liable only for its respective percentage of responsibility for the Losses claimed.

 18.5 Notice.
 Each party shall promptly notify the other in writing of any claims which may be covered by the indemnities set forth in this Article 18.
-Without limiting the generality of the foregoing, Owner shall notify Contractor in writing as soon as Owner shall receive notice of any claims of infringement of patents or other proprietary rights occurring in connection with Contractor’s performance of the Work.
-In turn, Contractor shall timely notify Owner in writing of any claims which Contractor may receive alleging infringement of patents or other proprietary rights which may affect Contractor’s performance of the Work.
+Without limiting the generality of the foregoing, Construction Manager shall notify Contractor in writing as soon as Construction Manager shall receive notice of any claims of infringement of patents or other proprietary rights occurring in connection with Contractor’s performance of the Work.
+In turn, Contractor shall timely notify Construction Manager in writing of any claims which Contractor may receive alleging infringement of patents or other proprietary rights which may affect Contractor’s performance of the Work.

-18.6 Defense of Claims.
+Defense of Claims.
 The indemnifying party under Section 18.1, 18.2 or 18.3 (the “Indemnitor”) shall have sole charge and direction of the defense [and settlement] of any suit or proceeding based on any Losses for which Indemnitor is responsible under any such Section.
 The[, so long as the settlement imposes no obligations or restructions on the] indemnified party (the “Indemnitee”) [other than an obligation to join in a reasonable release.
 The Indemnitee] shall give the Indemnitor such assistance as the Indemnitor may reasonably require in such defense, and shall have the right to be represented in such defense by counsel of its own choice at its own expense.
 If the Indemnitor fails to defend diligently such suit or proceeding, the Indemnitee may, in its reasonable discretion, either defend such suit or proceeding or settle the claim which is the basis thereof, without the Indemnitor’s consent, but with prior notice to the Indemnitor, without relieving the Indemnitor of its obligation under Sections 18.1, 18.2 or 18.3 and in either case the Indemnitor shall reimburse the Indemnitee for its expenses, court costs and reasonable attorneys’ fees.
-If any claim described in Section 18.1(ii) is held to constitute an infringement of any patent or other proprietary rights and use of any Equipment or process included in the Work is enjoined, Contractor at its own expense and at Contractor’s option shall (a) procure for Owner the right to continue to use the infringing Equipment or process, (b) replace such Equipment or process with non-infringing equipment or process of equal utility and efficiency or (c) modify such Equipment or process so that it becomes non-infringing without affecting its utility or efficiency; provided, however, that Contractor may elect the action described in clause (b) or (c) only if Contractor and Owner agree upon a schedule for such action which will allow Contractor to complete such action within a reasonable period of time without unreasonably interfering with operation of the Facility.
+If any claim described in Section 18.1(ii) is held to constitute an infringement of any patent or other proprietary rights and use of any Equipment or process included in the Work is enjoined, Contractor at its own expense and at Contractor’s option shall (a) procure for Owner or Construction Manager the right to continue to use the infringing Equipment or process, (b) replace such Equipment or process with non-infringing equipment or process of equal utility and efficiency or (c) modify such Equipment or process so that it becomes non-infringing without affecting its utility or efficiency; provided, however, that Contractor may elect the action described in clause (b) or (c) only if Contractor and Construction Manager agree upon a schedule for such action which will allow Contractor to complete such action within a reasonable period of time without unreasonably interfering with operation of the Facility.

-ARTICLE 19
+Limitation on Contractor Indemnities.

+Contractor shall not provide any indemnity (other than any indemnity for third-party claims for bodily injury or property damage caused by or resulting from the Contractor’s acts or failures to act) to any Subcontractor in ancy Subcontract entered into by Contractor pursuant to this Constract or otherwise in respect of the Work or the Facility.ARTICLE 19

 DISPUTE RESOLUTION